vamshi9k/C-Sharp_Web_Apps/README.md

 # C# Web Apps

-These are web-based applications written in C# from modified templates.
+These are web-based applications written in C#.
 Created in Visual Studio.

 ## Projects